camunda/camunda-docs-manual/content/introduction/telemetry.md

 A telemetry logger exists to log details about the sent information and error details in case the data couldn't be collected or sent.
 For further information check the [Logging]({{< ref "/user-guide/logging.md" >}}) page in the User Guide.

-### Limitations in Collected Information

-In certain scenarios, some of the information will not be retrieved due to the limitations of the implementation.

-The application server information cannot be obtained in an embedded process engine setup where no web application (e.g. Tasklist, Cockpit, REST application) is deployed and used.

 ## How to enable telemetry